Approov Trial Guide

 Once your frontend and backend integrations are complete you will want to check everything out before you enable live blocking of API calls that do not provide valid Approov tokens.

 Once you are comfortable that your app functionality and customer experience is unchanged by the inclusion of Approov, you are ready to go live.
-We recommend that you go live but do not block traffic based on the Approov token initially.
+We recommend that when you initially go live you do not block traffic based on the Approov token.
 Monitor the traffic closely using the metrics.

 We have a Go Live Checklist that you can go through to make sure you have considered all the likely issues.